unixorn/awesome-zsh-plugins/README.md

 - [zservice-py3http](https://github.com/z-shell/zservice-py3http) - Serve a given directory with Python 3's http server from the standard library.
 - [zsh-expand](https://github.com/MenkeTechnologies/zsh-expand) - Expands regular aliases, global aliases and incorrect spellings and phrases with the spacebar key.
 Native expansions such as globs, command/process substitution, `=command expansion`, history expansion and `$parameters` are also expanded by default but can be turned off.
 - [zsh-in-docker](https://github.com/deluan/zsh-in-docker) - Automates ZSH + [oh-my-zsh](https://ohmyz.sh/) installation into development containers.
 Works with Alpine, Ubuntu, Debian, CentOS or Amazon Linux.
+- [zshcp](https://github.com/michaelsousajr/zshcp) - A lightweight and intuitive clipboard management plugin for Zsh that enhances your command-line workflow with easy copy-paste operations.
 - [zsh-not-vim](https://github.com/redxtech/zsh-not-vim) - Provides a function that automatically shames the user for forgetting they weren't in `vim`.
 - [zsh-select](https://github.com/z-shell/zsh-select) - Displays a selection list.
 It is similar to `selecta`, but uses the curses library to do display, and when compared to [fzf](https://github.com/junegunn/fzf), the main difference is approximate matching instead of fuzzy matching.
 - [zsh-watch](https://github.com/Thearas/zsh-watch) - Simple `watch` that supports alias and completion.